AKVorrat/spenden.akvorrat.at/README.md

 # About
-Dieses Repository beinhaltet den Code, der auf unserer [Spendenseite](https://spenden.akvorrat.at/) zum Einsatz kommt.
+Dieses Repository beinhaltet den Code, der auf unserer [Spendenseite](https://spenden.epicenter.works/) zum Einsatz kommt.

 # License
-spenden.akvorrat.at
+spenden.epicenter.works
-Copyright (C) 2015-2016 Arbeitskreis Vorratsdaten Österreich
+Copyright (C) 2015-2017 epicenter.works

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by